foxglove/docs/docs/13-webhooks/3-security.md

 When you create a webhook, you will be shown a secret token which is only displayed once.

-This token is used as a HMAC secret key to sign the webhook delivery request body.
+This token is used as a HMAC secret key to sign the bytes of the full webhook delivery request body.
 This signature will be included with the request in a `fg-webhook-signature` header.

 Here's an example of a verification function in Python.